Plain, but fun

 1 Helpful / 2 Not

-Pros: Good place to practice throwing it all out on huge bare fairways.
+Pros: Good place to practice throwing it all out on huge, bare fairways.
 Reminds me of a par 3 golf course in the layout and the amount to which it is manicured.
 Concrete tees.
-Good use of the landscape available.
+Good use of the landscape available on most holes.
+Holes 10 and 11 are a nice change of pace with ace opportunities.
 Easy to navigate.
+There's usually score cards and maps at the first tee.
+Beach available if you'd like to go swimming.
+Picnic areas.
+Perfect place to practice new shots and not worry about losing a disc.
+Good course for rollers.

 1 of 3 people found this review helpful.